Refractivity of Air

 For astronomical refraction calculations in the visible spectrum, the Peck – Reeder formula seems a good compromise between accuracy and economy of calculation.
 I recommend it.

-For other purposes, such as geodesy, more accuracy may well be required.
+For other purposes, such as geodesy, more accuracy is certainly required.
 Then one should adopt Ciddor's results in the visible, and take account of the large dispersive effects of water vapor and CO2 in the infrared.

 In the real world, the refractivity of air is not the main problem.
-Deviations from the idealizations in refraction models from the actual physical situation are the real limitations.
+Deviations of the idealized refraction models from the actual physical situation are the real limitations.
 These are of two main kinds: systematic errors in measuring temperature and pressure; and deviations from the usual assumption of spherical symmetry.
 The latter are discussed in various items in the annotated bibliography whose comments contain the word “tilt”.
+(See the special section of the bibliograpjhy headed TILT FILE.)

 For a more thorough and authoritative discussion of the refractivity of air that takes account of the effects of both humidity and CO2 variations, see the NIST web-page: